urbanquakers/pantograph/docs/docs/actions/import_from_git.md

 Key | Description | Default
 ----|-------------|--------
-  `url` | The URL of the repository to import the Pantfile from | `branch` | The branch or tag to check-out on the repository | `HEAD` `path` | The path of the Pantfile in the repository | `pantograph/Pantfile` `version` | The version to checkout on the repository.
-Optimistic match operator or multiple conditions can be used to select the latest version within constraints |
+  `url` | The URL of the repository to import the Pantfile from | `branch` | The branch or tag to check-out on the repository | `master` `path` | The path of the Pantfile in the repository | `pantograph/Pantfile` `version` | The version to checkout on the repository.
+Optimistic match operator or multiple conditions can be used to select the version within constraints |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>